Tech Exec Was FBI Source for Years; Sussmann Billed Clinton Campaign for Alfa Bank Thumb Drives

 And there's more indictments coming.

-There's Danchenko in the fall, and I believe John Durham's going to return two to four more indictments this summer on the overarching conspiracy.
+And I believe John Durham's going to return two to four more indictments this summer on the overarching conspiracy.

 So it will enable American public to get educated on this because the mainstream media won't cover it, but we will.

-And it will also allow John Durham in the public opinion, the media opinion, to be validated.
+And it will also allow John Durham, in the public opinion, the media opinion, to be validated.

 I think he's already been validated with the amazing work he's done and his team has done by putting all this information into the public forever.

-It's there, it can't be deleted.
+It can't be deleted.

 And so many want accountability within government, especially from those who are supposed to issue and execute accountability without government or outside of government for having violated their oaths of office.

-Well, Cash, you know, as we kind of finish up the episode, there are a number of uh users that actually have questions for us from the chat.
+Well, Cash, you know, as we kind of finish up the episode, there are a number of users that actually have questions for us from the chat.

-I think from a media perspective, it's a bigger uh negative, it's a bigger blemish because they'll say, oh, John Durham's you know special counsel status is tainted or he failed in his efforts.
+It's a bigger blemish because they'll say, oh, John Durham's, you know, special counsel status is tainted or he failed in his efforts.

 So I think you have to rely on folks educating themselves with the information that we've been going over and all the other information we've put out.